Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-11/README.md

 ## Extending Phaser's classes

 The Phaser's classes exist for you to use.
 You can use them as is.
+That is just make an instance and you're good to go.

 In some cases they also may not have all of the functionality that you might need for your uses.
-In these cases you can extend those classes to the things that are specific to the needs of your project.
+In these cases you can add new properties and methods by creating a new class that extends one of the Phaser classes.